forexthrive backtesting calculation of Overnight Swap/Rollover

 Most brokers use the Tom/Next (Tomorrow/Next) adjustment to roll open positions over to the next trading day.
-The main component forming the Tom/Next is the interest rates differential between the currencies And this is how swap is calculated for the back-testing games, so values are approximate.
+The main component forming the Tom/Next is the interest rates differential between the currencies The rollover fees in our simulated trades are dynamically generated based on the interest rates values matching the backtesting session time using the following fomula: Roll over rate = (Interest rate of EUR – Interest rate of USD) / 365 * exchange rate

-For instance, if one currency has an interest rate of 5% and the other has a rate of 3%, it has a 2% IRD.
-If you were to buy the currency that pays 5% against one that pays 2%, you would be paid on the difference with daily interest payments (2%/365 days) and there it is the IRD per day for rolling over a open trade to the next day.
+For instance, if the base currency has an interest rate of 5% and the quoted currency has a rate of 3%, If we were to buy the currency that pays 5% against one that pays 3%, you would be paid on the difference with daily interest payments of (2%/365 days) * exchange rate.

 Brokers apply the swap rate by directly changing the AVG position open price.
 If you see swap in your trade reports , then this values are most likely indicative and in reality the rollover happen in the form of pips/ticks by directly changing the open price of the trade.